SobiahSelvarajah/sobiah-selvarajah-100AlgorithmsChallenge/absoluteValuesSumMinimization/README.md

 is the smallest possible (here abs denotes the absolute value).
 If there are several possible answers, output the smallest one.

+* Basically, calculating the median value, but if it is between two values, then the output will be the smaller value.

 **Example**

 For a = [2, 4, 7], the output should be